cryptolinux/ion/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Dash Core for Windows.
+Below are some notes on how to build Ion Core for Windows.

 The options known to work for building Dash Core on Windows are: